-Hatch was retained by First Capital Realty (FCR) to conduct a combined Natural Heritage Impact Study (NHIS) and Environmental Impact Study (EIS) on the property municipally known as 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road site ("the site").
-The EIS/NHIS will support the combined Zoning By-law Amendment Application, Draft Plan of Subdivisions Application, and Official Plan Amendment resubmission ('the application') to be filed in May 2020.
+A combined Natural Heritage Impact Study (NHIS) and Environmental Impact Study (EIS) was conducted for the property municipally known as 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road site ('the Site' or 'Project Location') to support the combined Official Plan Amendment, Zoning By-law Amendment, and Draft Plan of Subdivision application resubmission ('the application') to be filed by First Capital (Park Lawn) Corporation on behalf of First Capital (Park Lawn) Corporation and 2253213 Ontario Limited ('the Owners').

-As outlined on the City of Toronto's Development Guide, a Natural Heritage Impact Study (NHIS) is to be "prepared by a qualified expert, of a proposed development's potential impact on the natural heritage system shown on Map 9 of the City of Toronto Official Plan (2006) and ways to mitigate negative impacts on and/or improve the natural heritage system" are to be included.
+As outlined in the City of Toronto's Development Guide, an NHIS is to be "prepared by a qualified expert, of a proposed development's potential impact on the natural heritage system shown on Map 9 of the City of Toronto Official Plan (2006) and ways to mitigate negative impacts on and/or improve the natural heritage system" are to be included.
 In reviewing the Official Plan Map 9, the land parcel located north of the railway in the northwest corner of the Project Location is identified as part of a Natural Heritage System (NHS).
 Correspondence with the City of Toronto confirms that a NHIS is required for this area.
 Furthermore, it is noted the western extent of the same property overlaps with lands regulated by the Toronto and Region Conservation Authority (TRCA) and is likely subject to the TRCA NHIS/EIS process.
 The remainder of the Project Location is not considered to be part of a NHS, however, it will undergo an EIS satisfying the City of Toronto's Terms of Reference.

-The Project Location is municipally known as 2150-2194 Lake Shore Boulevard West and 23 Park Law Road, as well as a small triangular parcel of land owned by the City of Toronto between the rail corridor and the Gardiner Expressway.
+The Project Location is municipally known as 2150-2194 Lake Shore Boulevard West and 23 Park Lawn Road, as well as a small triangular parcel of land owned by the City of Toronto between the rail corridor and the Gardiner Expressway.
 A 120 m buffer was applied to the perimeter of the Project Location to create the Study Area for the NHIS/EIS.

 A desktop review was undertaken to document publicly available background information within the Study Area from various public databases in order to inform the existing conditions.
-Additionally, two site investigations were conducted in order to document vegetation communities and inform preliminary habitat evaluations.
+Additionally, five site investigations were conducted in order to document vegetation communities and inform habitat evaluations.

-Ecological Land Classification was completed in order to document the vegetation communities within the Study Area.
+Ecological Land Classification (ELC) was completed in order to document the vegetation communities within the Study Area.
 In total, the site consists of 24 identifiable ELC polygons (hereafter referred to as "Units") comprised of 12 different ecosite types.
-A total loss of 13.52 ha of land, comprising five ecosites is expected, however the area has been previously disturbed, and therefore the total clearing area should not be considered significant.
-No species at risk plants or vegetation communities have been identified in the Study Area, but further field work conducted during the growing season will be conducted to confirm these initial results.
-Additional site investigations in summer 2020 during the leaf-on period will inform a comprehensive list of flora found within the Study Area.
-Vegetation inventories will also serve to confirm the potential for any SAR butterfly habitat within the Study Area.
+A total loss of 14.42 ha of land, comprising five ecosites is expected, however the area has been previously disturbed and isolated from other habitats, therefore the total clearing area should not be considered significant.
+No species at risk plants or vegetation communities were identified in the Study Area.
+Although the vegetation communities are not considered sensitive, appropriate mitigation measures were developed including measures to mitigate the proliferation of invasive species, the delineation of vegetation removal zones, implementation of timing restrictions and revegetation protocols.
+Areas that will result in a permanent loss of form and function will be compensated through the City of Toronto and TRCA permitting process.

-There are no watercourses or water-bodies present with 30 m of the Project Location, however Mimico Creek does encroach the northwest corner of the Study Area.
-One small cattail marsh that has formed at the mouth of a drainage culvert also encroach the Study Area.
+There are no watercourses or water-bodies present within 30 m of the Project Location, however Mimico Creek does encroach the northwest corner of the Study Area.
+One small cattail marsh that has formed at the mouth of a drainage culvert also encroaches the Study Area.
 As Park Lawn Road separates the Project Location from Mimico Creek, the risk for physical impacts is considered very low.